 Horses are often willing to consume more haylage than hay if fed ad-lib.
 If you have a poor doer and are supplied with hay as part of your livery agreement, why not consider topping up with haylage to increase the amount of energy from forage your horse is receiving.
 Another alternative is to feed a highly digestible fibre such as alfalfa.

-There are two main criteria that determine the quality of a forage; its nutritional value and its cleanliness and the two don’t always go hand in hand.
+There are two main criteria that determine the quality of a forage based horse feed; its nutritional value and its cleanliness and the two don’t always go hand in hand.
 The first priority is that the forage is clean because it doesn’t matter how many nutrients it contains, if it’s dusty or mouldy it could result in respiratory problems.
 For horses with respiratory disease finding consistent clean forage can be difficult.
-Haylage is generally a much cleaner forage than hay but if you have a good doer, using haylage might not be practical solution.
-In this instance the Hi-Fi range of products are ideal hay replacers which can be fed on a weight for weight basis rather than hay.
+Haylage is generally a much cleaner forage than hay but if you have a good doer, using haylage might not be a practical solution.
+In this instance, the Hi-Fi range of products are ideal hay replacers which can be fed on a weight for weight basis rather than hay.